Bright8691/Data-Analysis-Portfolio/README.md

 # Dashboard Summary

+Executive Summary
+- We have about 10,000 transactions, 195 were identified as fraudulent and a fraud rate of 2%.
+- Total transaction amount is about $4.02 million with an estimated loss of about $145.92 thousand which indicate amount    loss as a result of fraud transactions.

+Fraud Distribution
+- Legitimate transactions is far more than the fraudulent transaction.
+This confirms the fact fraud detection is highly imbalanced classification problem.
+For this reason, it needs specialized machine learning techniques.

+Fraud Trend Over Time
+- Fraud occurrences is not steady, it  fluctuates  across the months and years, whcih means that fraud activity are influenced by seasons or operational factors.
+For this reason costant monitoring is essential.

+Fraud by Country
+- The United Kingdom recorded highest fraud loss, with the United States as second, and Canada experienced  few fraudulent transactions.
+Which shows that more attention should be devoted to the United kingdom and the United States

+Fraud by Transaction Channel
+- Higher fraud losses were experienced in Mobile and Web channels than in ATM and Unknown channels.
+Which suggests that more attention should be paid in digital channels to improve stronger authentication mechanisms and enhanced fraud monitoring.

+Fraud by Transaction Type
+- The largest amount in transaction were seen in Mobile and Web transaction types, making them to be the primary targets of fraud and fraud prevention.

+Machine Learning Model Performance
+- Logistic Regression was selected amoung the 5 models developed and evaluate as the best balance between detecting fraudulent transactions and limiting missed fraud cases.
+- The final model achieved:
+  1. Accuracy: 0.68
+  2. Recall: 0.74
+  3. Precision: 0.04
+  4. F1-Score: 0.08
+5. ROC-AUC: 0.75
+The model's high recall though with low precision still makes it more appropriate for fraud detection.

 # Model Performance
 The result of the model development.
 Logistic Regression model was selected as the best model in  fraud detection.